-The State of Oklahoma economy continued to strengthen during fiscal year 2013, meeting or exceeding budgeted levels.
-As a result, the University's appropriations from the state for fiscal year 2013 reflected a small increase of \$0.2 million.
+The State of Oklahoma economy continued to strengthen during fiscal year 2014, meeting or exceeding budgeted levels.
+As a result, the University's appropriations from the state for fiscal year 2014 reflected a small increase of \$0.3 million.
+Economic growth, both in Oklahoma and nationally, continues to reflect a pattern of slow growth, thus, increases in state appropriations to offset rising costs of operations are not anticipated in the short term.

-As economic conditions in the state have begun to improve, enrollment growth has weakened.
-Attributable in part to a stronger job market, enrollment for the Fall 2013 semester is down compared to recent years.
-However, implementation of new undergraduate programs, our first graduate program, and enhanced efforts to attract and retain students is expected to stabilize enrollment.
+As economic conditions in the state have improved, enrollment declines have continued.
+Attributable in part to a stronger job market, enrollment for the Fall 2014 semester is down compared to recent years.
+However, implementation of new undergraduate programs, our first graduate program, and enhanced efforts to attract and retain students may help to stabilize enrollment.

-The University is the only public four-year, residential university in the Tulsa metropolitan area and continues to expand educational opportunities for citizens in northeast Oklahoma.
-The University will implement its first graduate degree program shortly, the Master of Business Administration.
+The University continues to expand educational opportunities for citizens in northeast Oklahoma.
+The University will implement its first graduate degree program in fiscal year 2015, the Master of Business Administration.
 Given the continued growth in its undergraduate programs in combination with employer demand, the MBA is a logical step in meeting the workforce needs of northeast Oklahoma.
-Construction on the new Pryor Campus is nearing completion, with classes scheduled to begin in Spring 2014.
-With the opening of the new facility, expanded educational opportunities will be available for communities in the surrounding area and for businesses located in the Mid-America Industrial Park.
+The new Pryor Campus opened in January 2014, and will expand educational opportunities for communities in the surrounding area and for businesses located in the Mid-America Industrial Park.
 The institution also continues to have success with the Adult Degree Completion Program.